 Quinn dismissed the petty mockery as he carried on walking down the school corridor.
 The harassment had become a daily occurrence for him, but it still bothered him just as much as it did every other day.
 Thus, he wasn't able to hold back his desire to retaliate.

 Quinn slowed down his stride and stopped.
 He pushed his glasses back up onto the ridge of his nose as they had slipped down from his face.
 Just from looking at the glasses, it was clear that he needed a new pair - One could tell that they were heavily worn.
-The glasses looked crooked as he wore it, and even the temples were covered with tape.
+The glasses looked crooked as he wore them, and even the temples had tape covering them.

 Upon hearing the taunt, the boy clenched his fist and started running towards Quinn.

 "You level 1 piece of crap!
 When are you going to learn that you don't belong in this world?"

 The boy placed both of his hands together, and a green ball of light started to form between them.
 When he was only a few meters away from Quinn, the boy threw his hands forward and a green beam shot out from the palm of his hands.

 Quinn had nowhere to go, and the ray of light was too fast for him to dodge.
 Hence, he knew that all he could do was grit his teeth and bear the pain.
 As the light hit him, his body was lifted into the air and sent flying backward on to the far end corridor wall.